 Introduce yourself to your favorite Designers or agencies and ask for an informational interview to learn more about their work.
 Keep up to date with design agencies and send samples of your projects.
 They may have a future opening, so this is a good way to keep them interested in your work.

 Keep in touch with people you meet in your graphic design program or course and create new connections by joining design organizations.
 Your peers may share future opportunities, recommend you to their colleagues, or pass along work they do not have the capacity for.

 Develop your specialty

-While you will want to have general knowledge of graphic design across all areas, having a speciality can help set you apart when applying for jobs.
-There are a range of specialities you can explore, such as logo design, web design, typography, and animation.
+While you will want to have general knowledge of graphic design across all areas, having a specialty can help set you apart when applying for jobs.
+There are a range of specialties you can explore, such as logo design, web design, typography, and animation.

 Gain a solid understanding of user experience

 User experience (UX) design focuses on the usability and function of products.
 To enhance your work and make you stand out as a job candidate, learn the fundamentals of UX.
 Many Graphic Designers work alongside Web Designers or Web Developers, and they will appreciate a designer who can create visuals with UX in mind.

 Reasons to Become a Graphic Designer

 If you’re trying to decide if a career in graphic design is right for you, here are a few of the best reasons to become a Graphic Designer.